zzyking/DeepReader-OCR/README.md

 - Upload image/PDF from the left column, pick a vision mode (`base` or `gundam (hi-res)`), and select a prompt template.
 - Adjust GPU memory utilisation (default 0.8 ≈ 80% usage) and device ID.
 - Toggle “Keep models loaded” to reuse the engine between runs; click “Unload Models” to free VRAM.
+- Mixed workloads (single images + PDFs) share one GPU via the unified concurrency helper used by the Gradio backend, so simultaneous users no longer block each other.
 - Gradio keeps only the latest 20 sessions and drops anything older than 24 hours, so `outputs/gradio_sessions/` stays tidy.
 - Each run produces a ZIP bundle (`result.mmd`, figures, annotated layouts, logs) ready for download.